-The spatial modes arising from the EOF analysis are statistical constructs assigned meaning based on existing knowledge of the system.
-While a single mode will never perfectly capture an underlying physical principle, they can provide insight into the physics governing a system.
-The first EOF mode (Fig. 4a) shows primarily a longitudinal gradient in temperature, consistent with warm (FSBW, DTML) or cold (BSBW) temperature anomalies diffusing along isopycnals from the boundary current in the west into the deep basin.
-The fact that the first EOF mode is the dominant mode in the two deep water masses suggests that along-isopycnal diffusion may be the dominant process controlling changes in water mass properties, a hypothesis that will be explored further using the inverse method in section 5.
+The spatial modes arising from the EOF analysis are statistical constructs assigned meaning 289 based on existing knowledge of the system.
+While a single mode will never perfectly capture 290 an underlying physical principle, they can provide insight into the physics governing a system.
+291 The first EOF mode (Figure 4a) shows primarily a longitudinal gradient in temperature, consistent 292 with warm (FSBW, DTML) or cold (BSBW) temperature anomalies diffusing along isopycnals, 293 from the boundary current in the west into the deep basin.
+The fact that the first EOF mode is 294 the dominant mode in the two deep water masses suggests that along-isopycnal diffusion may be 295 the dominant process controlling changes in water mass properties, a hypothesis which will be 296 explored further using the inverse method in section 5.
+297

-The second EOF mode shows a predominantly latitudinal temperature gradient and is of the opposite sign in the FSBW (warmer to the north) and the DTML (warmer to the south).
-In the FSBW, the second mode is likely associated with the anticyclonic Beaufort Gyre circulation.
-McLaughlin et al. (2009) linked advection by the gyre to warm temperature anomalies traveling from the boundary current across the northern basin.
-This interpretation is consistent with the stronger influence of the second mode on the FSBW relative to the BSBW (Fig. 4c), as the gyre is assumed to decrease in strength with depth.
-In the DTML, the second EOF mode is associated with anomalously warm temperatures in the southern basin, with possible sources near the margins and on the slope to the south.
-This is inconsistent with advection by an anticyclonic gyre but may be linked to enhanced mechanical mixing or cyclonic advection to be discussed further in sections 5 and 6.
+The second EOF mode shows a predominantly latitudinal temperature gradient, and is of oppo-298 site sign in the FSBW (warmer to the north) and the DTML (warmer to the south).
+In the FSBW, 299 the second mode is likely associated with the anticyclonic Beaufort Gyre circulation.
+McLaugh-300 lin et al. (2009) linked advection by the gyre to warm temperature anomalies travelling from the 301 boundary current across the northern basin.
+This interpretation is consistent with the stronger in-302 fluence of the second mode on the FSBW relative to the BSBW (Figure 4c), as the gyre is assumed 303 to decrease in strength with depth.
+In the DTML, the second EOF mode is associated with anoma-304 lously warm temperatures in the southern basin, with possible sources near the margins and on the 305 slope to the south.
+This is inconsistent with advection by an anticyclonic gyre, but may be linked 306 to enhanced mechanical mixing or cyclonic advection, to be discussed further in sections 5 and 6.
+307

-c.
+308 c.
 Similarity of EOF modes through time